davidncsco/devdash/README.md

 # Kubernetes cluster on Raspberry Pi

-I'll be walking you step by step on how I build this bare-metal 3-node Kubernetes cluster running on Raspberry Pis, the 4th Raspberry Pi on the cluster will be running as a Wifi router (routing traffic to the IoT race cars in the 10.20.x.x subnet) and MongoDB Database server for data persistence.
+I’ll be walking you step by step on how I build this bare-metal 3-node Kubernetes cluster running on Raspberry Pis, the 4th Raspberry Pi on the cluster will be running as a Wifi router (routing traffic to the IoT race cars in the 10.20.x.x subnet) and MongoDB Database server for data persistence.

 <p align="center">
 <img src="./images/picluster.jpg">